tattali/FullCalendarBundle/doc/doctrine-crud.md

 Create an entity with at least a `startDate` and an `endDate` you can also add a `title`

-For this example we call it Booking
+For this example we call it `Booking` entity
 ```php
 <?php